 The California Competes Tax Credit is an income tax credit for businesses that are expanding or relocating to California.
 California Competes is a tax credit program that Gov. Jerry Brown approved in 2013.

-It is a successor program to the Enterprise Zone Tax Credit which is phased out in 2014.
+It is a successor program to the Enterprise Zone Tax Credit which was phased out in 2014.

 The number of credits available will increase over several years:

 ▪ $30 million in 2013-14